Juppe favorite to win French primaries, though loses some ground: poll

-PARIS Former prime minister Alain Juppe remains front-runner to win the center-right's nomination for France's 2017 presidential election in spite of losing some ground, a poll said on Friday.
+PARIS (Reuters) - Former prime minister Alain Juppe remains front-runner to win the center-right's nomination for France's 2017 presidential election in spite of losing some ground, a poll said on Friday.

 The Odoxa poll for France Info radio station said Juppe was seen winning 36 percent of votes in the first round of primaries on Nov.
 20, although this was seven percentage points down on a month ago.